torutakenaga/torutakenaga.github.io/about.md

 # About

 Toru Takenaga is a researcher and movement practitioner based in Japan.
-He works in infectious disease and vaccine development, and explores tango and kendo through the interplay of stillness and motion, and the subtlety within.
-His focus is on how structure relates to function—both in science and in movement—and on the surging energy that flows within and the control that shapes it.
+He works in infectious disease and vaccine development, and explores tango and kendo through the relationship between structure, motion, and control.

 ---
 ## CV